From the Provost

 We all know that if you don’t have good health, not much else matters.
 That’s why health research is a passion for many of Clemson’s faculty.
-Indeed, health-related work is widespread — representing nearly every discipline across our campus.
+Indeed, health-related work is widespread — representing nearly every discipline across our campus from bioengineering and public health sciences to architecture and even business.
+Clemson FORWARD, Clemson University’s strategic plan, sets a new bar for research and scholarly work, with emphasis on six innovation clusters, which includes health innovation.

-There are hundreds of examples of this type of life-changing work going on at Clemson.
-You can read about a few more within this website.
+There are hundreds of examples of health-related work going on at Clemson.
+You can read about a few more within this website and in the CUSHR faculty profiles.
+We are very proud of our stellar Clemson faculty who are engaged in health research.
 You can also learn about Clemson University School of Health Research’s (CUSHR) efforts to engage faculty and students across disciplines in applied health research.
-We are especially proud of the professional learning and immersion experiences that the school has created, including our novel Embedded Scholars and Faculty Fellows program, which brings Clemson faculty and health system partners together for highly focused research collaborations.
+We are especially proud of the professional learning and immersion experiences that the school has created, including our successful Embedded Scholars and Faculty Fellows programs, which bring Clemson faculty and health system partners together for highly-focused research collaborations.

-Together with our strategic partner Prisma Health–Upstate, we are advancing health care and building a stronger community in South Carolina.
-And we are just at the beginning!
+Together with our strategic health system partners, we are advancing health care and building a healthier community in South Carolina.
 Investments and success stories are on the rise.
 Our best days are ahead.

 All the best,